MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/contributing/unit-tests.md

 When adding a new test, please modify the script to have the correct MRTK icon.
 There's an easy MRTK tool to do so:

-1. Go go the Mixed Reality Toolkit menu item
+1. Go go s menu item
 1. Click on Utilities, then Update, then Icons
 1. Click on Tests, and the updater will run automatically, updating any test scripts missing their icons